glacier-modding/glaciermodding.org/docs/modding/customcampaigns/mission_contract.md

 ![resources/mission_briefing_tab.png](resources/mission_briefing_tab.png)
 * If you click on the briefing tile, you will see our custom briefing.
 ![resources/mission_briefing.png](resources/mission_briefing.png)
-* If you click the Planning tab, you will see that it works though the new location will be blank, since we haven't actually created it yet.
+* If you click the Planning tab, you will see that it shows our new starting location.
 ![resources/objectives.png](resources/objectives.png)
-* If you click the new location, it will bring up an empty menu.
+* If you click the new location, it will show our new starting location as the only option.
 ![resources/starting_locations.png](resources/starting_locations.png)
 * If you go back and press the Play button, the game will crash, as we haven't actually created this scene.